5 Tips on Making Your Inner Voice Positive

 I have lived my whole life with an inner voice that would judge me, berate me and well, was generally mean to me.
 I came to find out there is an inner voice is present in everyone.
 Good to know.
 I am not alone or abnormal.

-I'm not crazy or having auditory hallucinations, everyone has a critical, judgmental, tormenting voice in their head.
-I call that self-talk voice in my head, my inner critic.
-Growing up I always was subjected to negative self-messages in my head which came front and center into my conscious thoughts constantly.
-I attempted to fight my inner critic by ignoring those messages.
-It never worked.
-The more I fought it the louder it would become.
-I took the statements to heart and felt I was just not good enough or not capable.
-I was never able to quiet my inner voice down.
-That inner voice was always loud and clear, and I couldn't just turn it off.
+I'm not crazy or having auditory hallucinations.
+Everyone has a critical, judgmental, or self-defeating voice in their head.
+I call it a self-talk voice in my head, or my inner critic.
+Growing up I always was subjected to negative messages told me.
+These messages would always surface front and center into my conscious stream of thoughts.
+I would attempt to fight my inner voice by ignoring the messages.
+It never seemed to work.
+The more I fought the louder the voice in my head became.
+I took these messages to heart and believed I was just not good enough.
+I was never able to quiet the voice down.
+My inner voice was always loud and clear, and I couldn't just turn it off.

 You're not alone

 Your inner voice or your self-talk voice in your head which never seemed to go silent or go away is actually normal.
 It doesn't go away because believe it or not your inner voice is a direct result of the beliefs embedded in your subconscious mind.
 Your inner voice for some reason happens to be very negative toward you because your beliefs about yourself are negative.
 The way it talks to you in your head is the way you believe about yourself.
 If your beliefs are negative your self-talk is negative.
 Conversely, if your beliefs are positive then your inner messages are positive.

 When negative your inner voice expresses critical, doubtful, hurtful, judgmental, and negative statements.

 Is these bad?
 Yes.
 On one hand, if your self-talk is negative it causes you constantly to give power to beliefs 24/7.
 On the other hand, your inner voice is only attempting to protect you in a weird way from doing wrong or getting in trouble.